On this page

 Always ask any references for their permission before sharing any contact details with new employers.

-How Copilot can format a resume online
+How to format a resume with AI

 Use Copilot in Word to effortlessly format a resume by applying structure, consistency, and professionalism in just a few minutes.